bk138/gromit-mpx/README.md

     "Core Pointer"[2] = "green Marker";
     "Core Pointer"[Button3] = "Eraser";

-The descision, which tool to use follows a simple policy:
+The descision which tool to use follows a simple policy:

 1. Buttons are more important than Modifiers
 2. Low number Buttons are more important than higher ones